Data-Advantage/vibestack/example/storyd/product-requirements.md

   - Need secure storage for generated presentations
   - Must handle Aspose conversion efficiently
 - **Dependencies**: 3.2.3 Write Phase Implementation

+#### 3.2.5 File Analysis and Processing
+> As a developer, I want to upload and analyze various file types so that presentations can incorporate data from multiple sources.

+- **Priority**: MVP-Core
+- **Acceptance Criteria**:
+  - Support for multiple file formats: PDF, JPEG, PNG, TIFF, HEIC, DOCX, PPTX, XLSX, HWP, HWPX (Max 50MB)
+  - Automatic categorization of images into: Photos, Charts, Logos, Diagrams, Icons, Screenshots
+  - Analysis of datasets/CSV files to extract insights
+  - Document parsing for text extraction and summarization
+  - Link scraping to extract content from web resources
+  - Extracted content available for use in presentation generation
+- **Technical Considerations**:
+  - Utilize Upstage models for document parsing
+  - Employ Anthropic models for image analysis and categorization
+  - Use Apify for link scraping and web content extraction
+  - Implement basic dataset analysis using LLM capabilities
+  - Structure all outputs using JSON schemas for consistency
+- **Dependencies**: 3.2.1 Plan Phase Implementation
+- **Performance Requirements**: Process most file types in <30 seconds

+#### 3.2.6 Image Generation
+> As a developer, I want to generate relevant images for presentations so that slides can include custom visuals aligned with the content.

+- **Priority**: MVP-Core
+- **Acceptance Criteria**:
+  - AI-powered image generation for presentation content
+  - Images match slide content and context
+  - Style consistency with presentation branding
+  - Appropriate aspect ratios for presentation use cases
+  - Generated images available in the Plan phase for review
+  - Option to regenerate or skip image generation
+- **Technical Considerations**:
+  - Integrate with OpenAI's `gpt-image-1` model for image generation
+  - Handle prompt engineering for consistent, high-quality results
+  - Implement proper error handling for generation failures
+  - Optimize storage and delivery of generated images
+  - Include image generation cost within standard credit pricing
+- **Dependencies**: 3.2.1 Plan Phase Implementation
+- **Performance Requirements**: Generate images in <15 seconds

 ### 3.3 Presentation Visualization System